electron/governance/wg-api/design-spec-process.md

 * An API deprecation and removal with no replacement
 * A change in the semantics of an existing API.

-This process is not intended to require documents for all changes under the following categories; if there is agreement amongst maintainers and no strong objections to a change than this process should not be invoked.
+This process is only intended to be used when there is disagreement amongst maintainers or there are strong objections to a change.

 ## What Is The Process?